-- (a) A Head Custodian will be named in each school. - (b) A Lead Hand will be named in each school where two (2) or more custodians are assigned. - (c) Lead Hand Supervisory Allowance - [i] A Lead Hand will be paid \$10.07 per month for part-time custodians supervised (other than the Lead Hand). - [ii] A Lead Hand will be paid \$19.88 per month for each full-time custodian supervised (other than the Lead Hand). - (d) During July and August, when the afternoon shift custodians work the same shift as a Head Custodian, the Lead Hand Supervisory Allowance will be paid to the Head Custodian.
+- (a) A Head Custodian will be named in each school. - (b) A Lead Hand will be named in each school where two (2) or more custodians are assigned. - (c) Lead Hand Supervisory Allowance - [i] A Lead Hand, for each part-time custodians supervised (other than the Lead Hand), will receive monthly pay of:

+[ii] A Lead Hand, for each full-time custodian supervised (other than the Lead Hand), will receive monthly pay of:

+[iii] The amounts for 2024-25 in paragraphs [i] and [ii] above will increase in subsequent years proportionate to the increase in wages. (d) During July and August, when the afternoon shift custodians work the same shift as a Head Custodian, the Lead Hand Supervisory Allowance will be paid to the Head Custodian.
 (This clause is applicable at PRSS, CHSS and King Edward Elementary Schools.)